CLICK HERE FOR CONTENTS OF THIS WHOLE BLOG

 When I was a kid, products made in Japan were a joke.
 When we saw "Made in Japan" on the item, we knew it was garbage and never took it seriously.
 Nowadays it's China instead of Japan, but the problem is that China makes virtually every item now for sale in U.S. stores and we've been taking them seriously.
 For me, my alarm clock fiasco was the last straw.

-Well now the same diligent search was on for a real alarm clock.
+So I began a search for a real alarm clock.
 I prefer U.S. made things, but am really after quality, no matter where I find it.
 The sentence you are now reading is the only place in the world in which should be found both "Made in China" and "quality."
 And so I searched online, high and low, for a new alarm clock, with a face, not digital, preferably wind-up, NOT made in China.
 I found some Bulova alarm clocks that looked really hopeful, but in reading more about them found them to be made in China!
 I found some sort of very expensive Zen alarm clock supposedly made in Colorado, and was about to buy it, but then read at the end of its description that it was designed in the U.S. but is made in China!
 Finally I gave up, and put this out on Facebook:

 Some bold Facebook friends made guesses, but to no avail.
 China runs America.